wangpy/archspee/README.md

    `PYTHONPATH=$PWD/third_party/snowboy env/bin/python scripts/test_snowboy_model.py`
 4. Move the `out.pmdl` to `custom` folder and rename.
 5. Modify `custom/config.py` to replace the hotword you want to replace in `decoder_model` list to yours in `SnowboyTrigger` settings.

+However please note the personal models are much less solid in terms of detection accuracy and portability to different environment, and is not valid to be invoked across different users.
+We suggest you train the personal model with the following tips in mind:

+- It's better to choose a hotword with at 3 or more syllables
+- If your device is put to a new environment (placed in another room, or microphone used, or device placement / relative position with speaker changed dramatically, etc.), we suggest you to retrain the model for the new environment.

 ### Add Additional Trigger Methods